HOSTED-POWER/docs-turbostack-app/readme.md

 ### 3. Configure your TurboStack

-#### 3.1 Infrastructure as code with YAML
+#### 3.1 Infrastructure As code with YAML

-It's also possible to configure TurboStack node simply by editing and/copy pasting the source code (YAML file) in the app.
+It's also possible to configure TurboStack node simply by editing and/copy pasting the source code of the complete configuration (YAML file) in the app.
 More info on the [YAML Source code](TurboStack App/YAML.md).

 #### 3.2 TS CLI